MioQuispe/create-ic-app/README.md

 #### Q: I'm getting compilation errors like:
 `ReferenceError: Buffer is not defined`

-A: Double check that @dfinity packages are the same as in the original templates.
+A: Double check that `@dfinity/...` versions in `package.json` are the same as in the original templates.
 I've locked them to specific versions for now because newer ones are causing issues.

 #### Q: I want to modify things like directory structure.
 Can I?